 Day 4: From the 'new' bridge below Landruk, we have a steady climb to the ridge of the Jhinu Danda, where there is a hot spring.
-Then, it's up the ridge to our camp at the the colourful village and several lodges of Chhomrong (2210m).
+Then, it's up the ridge to our lodge in the the colourful village of Chhomrong (2210m).
 Walk distance 9 km, with approx. 1200 metres of ascent and 650 metres of descent.
 5 - 6 hours.

 Day 5: A day of undulation as we follow the course of the Modi Khola on an often stepped pathway, through an area notable for its rhododendron and bamboo forest.
 We overnight at the place known as Bamboo (2310m).
 Walk distance 8 km, with 848 metres of ascent and 784 metres of descent.
 5 hours.

 Day 6: From Bamboo we climb through forest, passing the lodges of Dobhan and Himalaya, with the 'Fish Tail' peak of Machhapuchhre high up on our right.
 Passing Hinko Cave, we reach our lodge accommodation at the place known as Deorali (3170m).
 Walk distance 12.15 km, with approx. 1000 metres of ascent and 180 metres of descent.
 5 - 6 hours.